 Transit Oriented Development study for Foshan Transit Lines 2&3

 Guangdong’s Foshan city plans to use 104km of metro links to string all the townships and areas together from north to south and east to west.
 Arup is the lead consultant to study the feasibility of such Transit Oriented Development (TOD).

-Strategically located close to Schiphol airport and to Amsterdam’s city centre, the Zuidasdok project aims to create a vibrant, connected urban district for residents, workers and commuters.
+Located close to Schiphol airport and Amsterdam’s city centre, Zuidasdok aims to create a connected urban district for residents, workers and commuters.
 Improved infrastructure solutions for cyclists, pedestrians and public transport offer a viable alternative to the car.

 From a single commuter journey to a country’s wider economy, rail can transform lives, businesses and communities.
 Arup has over 60 years’ experience delivering rail projects for clients in the public and private sectors, across the world.